curtisalexander/readstat-rs/README.md

 ### Parallelism
 The `data` subcommand includes a parameter for `--parallel` &mdash; if invoked, the _**reading**_ of a `sas7bdat` will occur in parallel.
 If the total rows to process is greater than `stream-rows` (if unset, the default rows to stream is 10,000), then each chunk of rows is read in parallel.
 Note that all processors on the user's machine are used with the `--parallel` option.
 In the future, may consider allowing the user to throttle this number.

 Note that although reading is in parallel, _**writing**_ is still sequential.
-Thus one should only anticipate moderate speed-ups as much of the time is spent writing.
+Thus, one should only anticipate moderate speed-ups as much of the time is spent writing.

 :heavy_exclamation_mark: Utilizing the `--parallel` parameter will increase memory usage &mdash; there will be multiple threads simultaneously reading chunks from the `sas7bdat`.
-In addition because all processors are utilized, CPU usage may be maxed out during reading.
+In addition, because all processors are utilized, CPU usage may be maxed out during reading.

 :warning: Also, note that utilizing the `--parallel` parameter may write rows out of order from the original `sas7bdat`.